py-lama/devlama/README.md

 PyLama integrates with Ollama to provide high-quality code generation.
 By default, it will:

 1. Connect to the Ollama server running on `localhost:11434`
+2. Check if the requested model is available
-2. Use the best available model for code generation
+3. Use the best available model for code generation
-3. Fall back to alternative models if the requested one isn't available
+4. Fall back to alternative models if the requested one isn't available
+5. Display a progress spinner with elapsed time during code generation

 ### Setting Up Ollama